vinod-hg/guardian/README.md

     greetings(Name, AllowedNames) ->
       {leave, Name}.

-The above function is replace with function having case clauses.
+The above function is replaced with function having similar to the below functions.
-This is hidden and it does not affect the user while debugging.
+This is hidden and it does not affect the developer while debugging.

     greetings(Name = _GuardVariable1, AllowedNames = _GuardVariable2) ->
         case lists:member(Name, AllowedNames) of